brevzin/cpp_proposals/2011_pipeline/pipeline.md

 }
 ```

-This proposal wouldn't allow for any help on `fputs` (would need something like
+This proposal wouldn't allow for any help on `fputs`.
+To do that, we would need
+something like
 Hack's explicit `$$`{.x} token to allow for `file |> fputs("Hello world", $$)`
-) but the rest could be written as:
+.
+But the rest could be written as:

 ```cpp
 FILE* file = fopen( “a.txt”, “wb” );